 During a summer visit in 1923, Tolkien convalesced from severe pneumonia and turned again to the mythology he had begun to create during the war.
 In the following years he would also begin to write for his children, weaving familiar landmarks and place-names into the stories.
 In one, Roverandom, a wizard asking for directions home to Persia is misdirected to Pershore, near Evesham, and becomes a fruit-picker.

 Another tale, Mr. Bliss, features a hair-raising motor tour among fields and hills, country inns, church spires, walled kitchen gardens and a picturesque village.
 Tolkien’s delightful illustrations make it all look much like the Cotswold Hills, between Oxfordshire and the Vale of Evesham.
 A hilltop panorama looks past a nestling village and across a broad valley to distant hills.
-Such views can be had from the western edge of the Cotswolds around Broadway Tower, looking across Hilary country towards Bredon Hill and the heights of the Malverns
+Such views can be had from the western edge of the Cotswolds around Broadway Tower, looking across Hilary country towards Bredon Hill and the heights of the Malverns and Wales.

 Wayne Hammond and Christina Scull suggest Mr. Bliss may have been created during a visit to Hilary’s.
 (By one account, it was inspired by a 1932 trip there, when Tolkien managed to damage a dry-stone wall with his new Morris Cowley.
 Another account puts it four years before they bought the car, which would make Mr Bliss’s driving rather prophetic.)